How To Cope With An Angry Toddler

 Reward positive behavior

-Rewarding positive behavior is one effective way to help toddlers reduce their anger.
+Rewarding good behavior is one effective way to help toddlers reduce their anger.
 It may also prevent anger to an extent.
 However, understand that children may make mistakes and aren't perfect.
 Rewarding the positive teaches your toddler the expected behavior and may reduce some negative behaviors over time.

 Rewarding positive behavior doesn't mean your child will never make mistakes or do what you ask them not to.
 However, it may plant a seed for constructive and healthy development.
 You do not have to reward your child with presents or candy, as adults aren't always rewarded for their accomplishments, either.
 Instead, tell your child, "Wow!
 You did a great job!"
 Hug them and show them you're proud of them through your actions.